 *Some links lead to websites where I am an affiliate.
 Click HERE for my disclosure statement.

 I don’t rearrange my furniture, but I love to move my accessories around the house.
 Click HERE to see how I had the coffee table styled for winter.
 For my early touch of spring, I used a natural basket tray layered with a smaller ironstone tray.
 The smaller tray gave my pitchers something sturdy to rest on since the basket is a bit unsteady.
 I followed my own advice and added some yellow tulips in a trio of ironstone pitchers.
 (If you look closely, you’ll see some daffodils too.)
 I have enjoyed the spring colors and they have definitely brightened the room.

 Tip: Tag sales, thrift stores, T. J. Maxx, and HomeGoods are great places to find pitchers.
 My pitchers have been collected over time.
 None of them match and they are all different sizes.

 Although technically not decor, my last tip is something I am trying very hard to do right now.
 Early spring almost always coincides with the season of Lent.
 It’s the perfect time to eat a little lighter and hopefully lose a few pounds.
 When I do this, I just feel better and that’s always a good thing.
 So here’s to resisting the urge to make comfort food and choosing the salad instead!

-I hope you found one or two ideas that you can use to add a little early spring to your home.
+I hope you found one or two ideas that you can use to welcome spring early to your home.
 Before I go, I want to thank you for all the lovely comments on the Vegetable Soup recipe I posted a few days ago.
-I was totally blown away by your reponse.
+I was totally blown away by your response.
 I almost didn’t share that recipe because I thought it was too basic.
 Shows you what I know!